Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 - [A new C API](https://peps.python.org/pep-0793/) for defining modules that avoids `PyModuleDef`, a type that extends `PyObject`.
 - [Making `PyObject` opaque and defining a new stable ABI](https://peps.python.org/pep-0803/)

+I had the privilege of helping get PEP 803 accepted and am a co-author.
+[My primary contribution](https://peps.python.org/pep-0803/#ecosystem-maintainers-want-decreased-maintenance-burden) was to find examples of ecosystem projects asking for the ability to ship one wheel for both interpreter builds.

 With all these pieces, it became possible to define a C extension implementing Python functions, modules, and types without relying on the layout of `PyObject`.

-You select an `abi3t` build in a C or C++ extension by simultaneously defining the `Py_LIMITED_API` and `Py_GIL_DISABLED` macros.
+You select an `abi3t` build in a C or C++ extension by simultaneously defining the new `Py_TARGET_ABI3T` macro, which is analogous to the old `Py_LIMITED_API` macro.
+Defining `Py_TARGET_ABI3T` to a Python version hex code is equivalent to defining `Py_LIMITED_API` to the same version, along with the `Py_GIL_DISABLED` macros.
-Because the extension doesn't depend on the layout of `PyObject`, it is source-compatible with _both_ interpreter builds — and any future build that changes that layout again.
+Because the extension doesn't depend on the layout of `PyObject`, it is compatible with _both_ interpreter builds — and any future build that changes that layout again.
 Since the free-threaded build has no GIL, `abi3t` extensions can't rely on it for thread safety — they must be written to be thread-safe.

 ### Advice for Maintainers of Projects Using or Considering `abi3` Wheels